How do we work with first responders?

 We have worked with firefighters and emergency medical services personnel in New York, California, and Gaza.

-In the wake of the 2017 Tubbs Fire, firefighters and their families in Sonoma, California were among those who participated in CMBM workshops and our signature Mind-Body Skills Groups.
+In the wake of the 2017 Tubbs Fire, firefighters and their families in Sonoma, CA were among those who participated in CMBM workshops and our signature Mind-Body Skills Groups.

 In Gaza, we provided intensive training to ambulance drivers and emergency medical technicians, groups who have sustained high levels of mortality during periodic wars between Hamas and Israel.